student-to-software-engineer/student-to-software-engineer/docs/1-introduction/2-do-you-want-to-be-a-software-engineer.md

 For **data science**, it might mean building models, analyzing datasets, and working with machine learning tools.

-The reason this book focuses on software engineering is because most students I meet come into their computer science degree thinking their going to be programmer — and that's essentially what a software engineer is.
+The reason this book focuses on software engineering is because most students I meet come into their computer science degree thinking they're going to be programmer — and that's essentially what a software engineer is.

 It's also the domain where my experience lies.
 Having now spent years as a full-time software engineer, it's clear to me what’s missing from most student resumes — and what skills employers actually care about.